d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 on two `ndarray`s of the same shape.
 Under certain conditions, even when shapes differ, we can still perform elementwise operations by invoking the *broadcasting mechanism*.
-This mechanism work in the following way:
+This mechanism works in the following way:
 First, expand one or both arrays by copying elements appropriately so that after this transformation,